ivarwolters/.NET-Modernization-In-a-Day/Hands-on lab/Before the HOL - App modernization.md

 ### Task 2: Register required resource providers

-In this task, you register the `Microsoft.DataMigration` and `Microsoft.Search` resource providers within your Azure subscription.
-These resource providers allow Azure Cognitive Search and the Azure Database Migration Service to be provisioned within your subscription.
+In this task, you register the `Microsoft.ApiManagement`, `Microsoft.DataMigration` and `Microsoft.Search` resource providers within your Azure subscription.
+These resource providers allow Azure API Management, Azure Cognitive Search and the Azure Database Migration Service to be provisioned within your subscription.

 1. In the [Azure portal](https://portal.azure.com), select **Subscriptions** from the Azure services list.